-However, at this point, we would advise you to postpone your shopping trip until after you have read this article, and here is why.
-If you are new to the hobby of stargazing from your backyard, you may very well end up being hugely disappointed because what you will see through the eyepiece for the first time will look nothing like the spectacular pictures of nebulae, star fields, and globular clusters you have been drooling over on astronomical websites and in magazines.
-In fact, you may well see nothing at all and end up packing your shiny new telescope away, never for it to see starlight again.
+However, at this point, we would advise you to postpone your shopping trip until after you have read this article.
+And here is why.
+If you are new to the hobby of backyard stargazing, you may very well end up being hugely disappointed.
+This is because what you will see through the eyepiece for the first time will look nothing like the amazing pictures of nebulae, star fields, and globular clusters you have been drooling over on astronomical websites and in magazines.
+You may then end up packing away your shiny new telescope, never for it to see starlight again.

 |5 planets||7 planets||8 planets + Pluto|